 Many indoor gardeners prefer to discard a heavily infested plant rather than risk damage to other plants.

-Be sure that any chemical spray you use is recommended for the pests you are trying to control.
-Read the label and follow directons for its use.
+Be sure that any chemical spray you use is recommended for the pest you are trying to control.
+Read the label and follow directions for its use.